-“In the last few years, his favorite song was a beautiful instrumental piece called Goodnight by the brilliant British composer Helen Jane Long.
+“In the last few years, his favorite song was Moonlight Sonata by Beethoven.
 If Bradley was worried or upset about something, he would always ask me to play that tune for him, and he would immediately begin to relax and calm down.

 “But there was nothing that made Bradley as happy as being an uncle.”
 Marcie looked out at her son and daughter.
 “My children dearly loved their Uncle Brad, and he loved them.
 After my parents passed away, they were thrilled when he came to live with us.
 My daughter, who was eight at the time, said that he completed our family, and I believe she was right.
 He provided my children with a wonderful example of what unconditional love really means.

 “I believe having Bradley in their daily lives opened their hearts to the absolute truth that every life is equal – with no exceptions.

 “My children got to witness first hand a person who was tolerant of others and deserved the same consideration from them.
 They learned about perseverance and persistence as they watched their uncle continually attempt to overcome challenges that they did not have to face.”